Sheraton Waikiki

 The oceanfront rooms directly facing the ocean are simply glorious, looking down onto the water and the reef where turtles feed at dusk.
 You might want to avoid what they classify as “oceanview” rooms if they face the Royal Hawaiian on lower floors.
 “Oceanview” seems too generous for some of those rooms.
 Don’t pay for mid-view rooms here.
 Either splurge for the best, or save by getting the cheapest views and pocket the savings.
 (City view or mountain view?
 Who really cares?)
 The rooms are on the small side but are clean and modern.
 There are few resorts in Waikiki that feel this cozy with the ocean.

 The Helumoa Playground pool that they share with the Royal Hawaiian guests is a fun activity pool for young and old alike with a water slide, fountains and nightly entertainment.
-An infinity-edge, adults-only pool fronts the Sheraton Waikiki hotel building (and is only for their guests).
+An infinity-edge, adults-only pool fronts the Sheraton hotel building (and is only for their guests).
 It looks as if it is part of the ocean, but we don’t think they could fit one more chair out there if they wanted to.
 And speaking of chairs, only a limited number are free at this pool, and most, from the water loungers to the cabanas, must be reserved in advance of your trip.
-Prices range from $30 for water lounge chairs to $225 for poolside cabanas with a couple of other options in between.

-You have charging privileges at any of the three other Waikiki Starwood hotels.
-Sheraton Waikiki has a children’s program on-site and lots of activities for young and old around the property.
-Overall, you’ll love Sheraton Waikiki if you are jonesin’ to be near the ocean.
+You have charging privileges at any of the three other Waikiki Bonvoy hotels.
+There is a children’s program on-site and lots of activities for young and old around the property.
+Overall, you’ll love this if you are jonesin’ to be near the ocean.
 You won’t love it if you’re looking for tranquility.

 Address